 An important aspect of human memory is our ability to conjure specific moments from the vast array of experiences that have occurred in any given setting.
 For example, if asked to recommend a tourist itinerary for a city you have visited many times, your brain somehow enables you to selectively recall and distinguish specific memories from your different trips to provide an answer.

-A team led by neuroengineers at Columbia Engineering has found the first evidence that in the human brain target specific memories during recall.
+A team led by neuroengineers at Columbia Engineering has found the first evidence that individual neurons in the human brain target specific memories during recall.
 They studied recordings in neurosurgical patients who had electrodes implanted in their brains and examined how the patients’ brain signals corresponded to their behavior while performing a virtual-reality (VR) object-location memory task.
 The researchers identified “memory-trace cells” whose activity was spatially tuned to the location where subjects remembered encountering specific objects.
 The study is published today in Nature Neuroscience.

 Comments are closed.